 Bringing together social epidemiology and epigenetics

 1. Social-epidemiology reveals that inequality is bad for everyone: Wilkinson & Pickett’s finding that financial inequality and health indices are negatively correlated in developed countries raised the question: why?
 Lack of access to medical care – mostly for people with small incomes – appears not to be a satisfactory explanation .
-The current hypothesis is that inequality, within rich communities, is responsible for a societal stress that affects everyone, rich or poor , old or young, with multiple consequences on health [02; 05; 06; 51].
+The current hypothesis is that inequality, within rich communities, is responsible for a societal stress that affects everyone, rich or poor , old or young, with multiple consequences on health and social behavior [02; 05; 06; 51].

 Be that as it may, former sayings like “DNA makes the person” must be put aside.
 It was almost like claiming that “the watercolor box makes the picture”, when it's the watercolor box’s environment that makes the picture.
 From the very beginning, this environment is the painter who uses the boxed set of pigments with a watered brush.
-A very complex environment indeed, whose interrelated elements span from this painter's whole life of sensorial, affective and social experiences of which his personality, skills and present motivations have resulted, to his sensorial, affective and social experiences at the very moment he first seizes the brush.
+A very complex environment indeed, whose interrelated elements span from this painter's whole life of sensorial, affective and social experiences of which his personality, sensibility, skills and present motivations have resulted, to his sensorial, affective and social experiences at the very moment he first seizes the brush.